-We study now the shape of the posterior, for that we generate 500 simulations at the same fiducial parameter values (in \tabreff{tab:default_capish}).
-By averaging the data vector over these realizations, we obtain an effectively noiseless data vector, which we use to perform consistency tests of the Bayesian inference. \figreff{fig:posterior_mcmc_sbi} shows the resulting posterior distributions\footnote{Posteriors are displayed with \texttt{GetDist} \citep{Lewis2025getdist}.} (using \texttt{count}, \texttt{Nm}, or \texttt{count\_Nm}) for the six parameters (the best fits are reported in \tabreff{tab:best_fits}).
-In all cases, we find good agreement between the inferred posteriors and the fiducial parameter values, the latter lying within the $1\sigma$ region of each posterior distribution, as expected from the test in \figreff{fig:parameter_bias}.
+We study now the shape of the posterior, for which we generate 500 simulations at the same fiducial parameter values (in \tabreff{tab:default_capish}).
+By averaging the data vector over these realizations, we obtain an effectively noiseless data vector, which we use to perform consistency tests of the Bayesian inference.
+Figure \ref{fig:posterior_mcmc_sbi} shows the resulting posterior distributions\footnote{Posteriors are displayed with \texttt{GetDist} \citep{Lewis2025getdist}.} (using \texttt{count}, \texttt{Nm}, or \texttt{count\_Nm}) for the six parameters (the best fits are reported in \tabreff{tab:best_fits}).
+In all cases, we find good agreement between the inferred posteriors and the fiducial parameter values, the latter lying within the $1\sigma$ region of each posterior distribution, as expected from the test in Fig. \ref{fig:parameter_bias}.

 As mentioned before, it is possible that cluster number counts of \capish simulations display one or more empty bins, making the computation of the mean mass impossible (that is why we choose the alternative lensing mass statistics).
-We explore in Appendix~\ref{app:emptybins} what is the effect of removing the simulations that contain at least one empty cluster-count bin in the training.
+In Appendix~\ref{app:emptybins} we explore the effect of removing the simulations that contain at least one empty cluster-count bin in the training.
 In this case, $\log_{10}M_{kl}$ can be computed and then used in the NDE training.
-In \figreff{fig:empty_bin_map}, we show the fraction of non-removed objects after masking over empty count bins, displaying an inhomogeneous shape over the prior space (with $\sim$40$\%$ remaining simulations in the bottom left corner of the prior region).
-This masking induces a complex, implicit prior on the posterior and breaks the desired transparency of the pipeline to empty bins, and shifts the posterior (as shown in \figreff{fig:mcmc_masked}).
-This confirms that the alternative summary statistics $\texttt{Nm}$ in \eqreff{eq:NM_kl} is particularly reliable for this task.
+In Fig. \ref{fig:empty_bin_map} we show the fraction of nonremoved objects after masking over empty count bins, displaying an inhomogeneous shape over the prior space (with $\sim$40$\%$ remaining simulations in the bottom left corner of the prior region).
+This masking induces a complex, implicit prior on the posterior and breaks the desired transparency of the pipeline to empty bins, and shifts the posterior (as shown in Fig. \ref{fig:mcmc_masked}).
+This confirms that the alternative summary statistics $\texttt{Nm}$ in \eqreff{eq:NM_kl} are particularly reliable for this task.